01 of 07

 03 of 07

-Don't expect to have to wait on a buffet line here.
-Everything is cooked to order and fresh, thanks to the hotel's own organic botanical garden.
+Don't expect to have to wait in a buffet line here.
+Everything is cooked to order and fresh, thanks to the hotel's own organic garden.

 04 of 07